MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 :::image type="content" source="media/managed-environment-canvas-app-sharing-rule.png" alt-text="Screenshot of a message when canvas app doesn't respect sharing rule.":::

-If a user tries to share a copilot when sharing with viewers is turned off, the user is informed, as shown below.
+If a user tries to share a agent when sharing with viewers is turned off, the user is informed, as shown below.

 :::image type="content" source="media/share-this-copilot-error.png" alt-text="Screenshot of a message when copilot doesn't respect sharing rule.":::